AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-provisioning.md

 ## Create an Adobe Analytics Product profile {#analytics-product-profile}

 Product Profile determines the level of access a user has on Analytics Components.

-Do the steps mentioned below to configure a product profile for Adobe Analytics.
+If you already have an Analytics Product Profile, you should still create a new Adobe Analytics product profile used exclusively for the Analytics connector.
+This will ensure that your Product profile is set with the correct permissions for this integration.

-For more information on the Admin console, refer to the [documentation](https://helpx.adobe.com/mt/enterprise/admin-guide.html).
+For more information on Product profiles, refer to the [Admin console documentation](https://helpx.adobe.com/mt/enterprise/admin-guide.html).

 1. From the [Admin console](https://adminconsole.adobe.com/), select your Adobe Analytics **[!UICONTROL Product]**.